embedly/embedly-docs/faq.rst

 How fast is Embedly?
 ^^^^^^^^^^^^^^^^^^^^
-Fast.
 Making an http request is inherently slow, so we can only be as fast as the URL we are resolving.
-However, Embedly Pro uses a number of tools to make this process as fast as possible.
+However, Embedly uses a number of tools to make this process as expedient as possible.

-Caching.
-Take advantage of being a part of the Embedly network.
+Caching - Take advantage of being a part of the Embedly network.
 The first time we see a URL we will resolve the URL and put it into cache.
 Subsequent requests are served from cache.
 We invalidate requests daily, if not sooner depending on the http response code.

-Parallel Processing.
-Once we have resolved the initial URL we process the API calls, image parsing and malware detection in parallel.
+Parallel Processing - Once we have resolved the initial URL we process the API calls, image parsing, and malware detection in parallel.
 This greatly reduces the processing time.

-Batch Processing.
-Send up to 20 URLs at a time to Embedly Pro.
+Batch Processing - Send up to 20 URLs at a time to Embedly.
 We will process them all in parallel greatly improving performance.

-Where can I find a demo of `pro.embed.ly </>`_ in action?
+Where can I find a demo of `/product/customers`_ in action?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you are using new Twitter, the `Parrotfish plugin <http://labs.embed.ly>`_ was built using the :doc:`endpoints/1/preview`.